 Systems Campaign: The aircraft must perform bonus missions of onboard systems, as described in section Section 8.8.
 The onboard system must be entirely contained in a jettisonable glider via pilot command.
-The glider must be entirely made of Depron (except for the electronic systems in it).
+The glider must have its external surface completely covered by Depron (with the exception of any sensors on board).
 This glider must land as close as possible to a ground target determined by the technical committee through geographic coordinates made available via Wi-Fi network described in appendix Appendix 12.
 Additionally, the onboard system of the glider may, additionally, record the DAS and HUD video (bonus missions).
 The validation of the Systems Campaign score will not be affected by any invalid flights of the "mothership".
 In other words, even if the aircraft crashes or fails to land on the runway, the glider systems score will be evaluated post-flight (provided, obviously, that the integrity of the data has not been compromised by the eventual glider crash).
 For the Systems Campaign score to be considered, the aircraft must at least achieve a valid takeoff in the respective flight battery Section 8.11.

-- R[8.7.0.1] The material of the glider must be exclusively Depron® (or XPS, Foamex, and Styrodur), and the team may use balsa wood sticks only to stabilize the wing structure (main lifting profile), carbon or glass fiber roving (in the form of a thread, without forming fabric), epoxy resin, fiberglass-reinforced or not adhesive tapes, and other adhesives for joints. - NC[8.7.0.1] The glider is prohibited from being used in the battery. - VV[8.7.0.1] Safety inspection.
+- R[8.7.0.1] The covering material of the glider must be exclusively Depron® (or XPS, Foamex, and Styrodur), and the team may use balsa wood sticks to stabilize the structure, carbon or glass fiber roving (in the form of a thread, without forming fabric), epoxy resin, fiberglass-reinforced or not adhesive tapes, and other adhesives for joints. - NC[8.7.0.1] The glider is prohibited from being used in the battery. - VV[8.7.0.1] Safety inspection.